ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 - Semantics
   - `NodeName` identifies the child node to be merged, which must be a direct descendant.
   - The merge performs a **structural concatenation** of the child’s `publ` data segment and function bindings into the parent’s layout.
-  - The `Options` string provides hints for memory layout reorganization (e.g., insertion points), interpreted by the TSLVM or lowering backend.
+  - The `Options` string provides hints for memory layout reorganization (e.g., insertion points), interpreted by the ArxilVM or lowering backend.
   - After merging, the child node itself will be *not exist*, and its resources become part of the current node.
   - This corresponds to the **Merge(n, n\*)** rule.